 This is the real question.
 How can you tell if a heat pump is a good purchase?

 There are a number of different ways.
 For starters, heat pumps are more costly than conventional heating and cooling systems, but they can easily replace both of them.
 Heat pumps are also all-electric, so you might consider investing in one if you’re interested in saving money on your utility bills and having a more eco-friendly home.
+If you’re still debating between repairs and a system upgrade, this guide on when heating repairs become too expensive might help clarify your next step.

 Ultimately, the choice is up to you.
 But we can help.